Getting well-oiled: booze in the age of the robo-barman

 Androids can perform few of these tasks to a human level of competence, he adds, so choosing whether or not to automate will always be a simple question of balancing the costs and benefits.

-A machine may cost a one-off US$100,000 to perform just one limited task while a human barman might cost US$30,000 a year but offer a much wider range of skills, he argues.
+A machine may cost a one-off $100,000 to perform just one limited task while a human barman might cost $30,000 a year but offer a much wider range of skills, he argues.

 While the bionic barman is already a reality, the robotic cordon bleu chef remains a distant dream, says Richard Korf, another professor at UCLA.